Agricultural Support

 2) Maintenance of land in Good Agricultural and Environmental Condition (GAEC).

-Farmers are already required to comply with the SMRs which cover the environment, public, food safety, animal welfare and animal & plant health.
-The GAEC measures will be defined by each member state and will include the protection of soil, habitats and landscape features.
-Inspection of a number of sample farms on a yearly systematic basis will ensure that the standards are being met.
+SMRs cover the environment, food safety, animal welfare and animal & plant health.
+The GAEC measures are defined by each member state and include the protection of soil, habitats and landscape features.
+Inspection of a number of sample farms on a yearly systematic basis ensures that the standards are being met.
+They are conducted by the Rural Payments Agency (RPA), and the Animal Health and Veterinary Laboratories Agency, each responsible for inspecting different cross compliance areas.